Women in Canadian politics: Federal politics

-Shipley became, in 1955, the first woman in Canadian history to introduce the formal motion to accept a Speech from the Throne.
-Fairclough became, in 1957, the first woman appointed to the Cabinet of Canada; she was also named as Acting Prime Minister for two days in 1958 while John Diefenbaker was out of the country on a state visit, the first woman ever to be given that duty.
+Shipley became, in 1955, the first woman in Canadian history to introduce the formal motion to accept the Speech from the Throne of the government of Louis St. Laurent.

+Fairclough became, in 1957, the first woman appointed to the Cabinet of Canada by John Diefenbaker; she was also named as Acting Prime Minister for two days in 1958 while the PM was out of the country on a state visit, the first woman ever to be given that duty.

-The number of women elected to the House reached double digits for the first time in the 1979 election, when 10 women were elected.
+The number of women elected to the House reached double digits for the first time in the 1979 election, when 10 women were elected, and among those, Flora MacDonald.
+When Joe Clark became Prime Minister of Canada in 1979, MacDonald was appointed by him the first female Secretary of State for External Affairs in Canadian history, and one of the first female foreign ministers anywhere in the world.

-In 1980, Jeanne Sauvé was appointed the first female Speaker of the House of Commons of Canada.
+In 1980, Jeanne Sauvé was appointed the first female speaker of the House of Commons in the 32nd Canadian Parliament.
+In 1984, her leader, Prime Minister Pierre Elliot Trudeau advised Queen Elizabeth II to make her the Governor General of Canada, which title she assumed (after resigning her seat in Parliament) on 28 January 1984.
+Sauvé would continue as vicereine until Christmas 1989.

+In 1993, Kim Campbell became the first woman to be appointed Prime Minister of Canada when she was passed the torch by Brian Mulroney.
+She lost the subsequent general election.

 Federally, the 2021 election holds the record for the most female candidates in a single election, with 582 women running for office that year.
 In terms of women elected to the House of Commons, the 2021 election also holds the record, with 103 successful female candidates.

 Of the major federal political parties, the New Democratic Party has nominated the most female candidates in every election since its creation, except in the 1962 election, when it tied with the Progressive Conservatives, and the 2008 election, when the Liberals nominated the most female candidates for the first time in their history.
 The Marxist-Leninist Party of Canada nominated more women than the New Democrats in 1979 and 1980, although they are a minor party who have never won a seat in the House of Commons.
 Between the 1935 and 1958 elections, the top ranking was consistently held by either the Co-operative Commonwealth Federation or the Labor-Progressive Party.